christianfosli/christianfosli/README.md

 ### Hi, I'm Christian 👋

-I'm a software engineer at Capgemini in Stavanger.<br>
+I'm a software engineer at Capgemini in Stavanger, Norway.<br>
 My GitHub is mostly filled with hobby projects and similar things.

 I love learning about and working with rust, dotnet, functional programming, containers (docker+kubernetes).